sonertari/A4PFFW/README.md

 # A4PFFW

-A4PFFW is an Android user interface for PFFW 5.9.
-Afaik, PFFW is the only firewall with an Android UI for monitoring.
+A4PFFW is an Android user interface for PFFW and UTMFW.
+Afaik, PFFW and UTMFW are the only firewalls with an Android UI for monitoring.
+A4PFFW supports Firebase push notifications too.

 You can find a couple of screenshots on the [wiki](https://github.com/sonertari/A4PFFW/wiki).